hyperledger/caliper/docs/v0.2/MonitorsAndObservers.md

 - url: The Prometheus URL, used for direct queries
 - push_url: The Prometheus Push Gateway URL
 - metrics: The queries to be run for inclusion within the Caliper report, comprised of to keys: `ignore` and `include`.
-  - `ignore` a string array that is used as a blacklist for report results.
+  - `ignore` a string array that is used as a denylist for report results.
 Any results where the component label matches an item in the list, will *not* be included in a generated report.
   - `include` a series of blocks that describe the queries that are to be run at the end of each Caliper test.

 The `include` block is defined by: